Skip to main content

 1

-Review the options given: a) two species cannot coexist in the same habitat, b) competition between two species always causes extinction or emigration of one species, c) two species that have exactly the same niche cannot coexist in a community, d) two species will stop reproducing until one species leaves the habitat.
+Evaluate the options given in the problem: a) two species cannot coexist in the same habitat, b) competition between two species always causes extinction or emigration of one species, c) two species that have exactly the same niche cannot coexist in a community, d) two species will stop reproducing until one species leaves the habitat.

-Choose the option that directly relates to the definition of the competitive exclusion principle, which is c) two species that have exactly the same niche cannot coexist in a community.
+Identify the option that aligns with the principle of competitive exclusion, which is that two species with exactly the same niche cannot coexist in a community, as one will outcompete the other.

 Video duration: